Edwards-R/vue-vuetify-deno-oak/README.md

 Create the folder `controller`.
 This is where the business logic goes.
 If the a route does more than three things before ending, move the logic into a controller to keep the routes thin.

 Create the folder `data`.
 This is where calls to databases go.
-We'll handlethe connection to a database later.
+We'll handle the connection to a database later.

 Create the folder `route`.
 This is where individual route collections willgo.
 For example, an API link for `api/species` which has a full CRUD wouldget a file called `species.ts` which lays out all the commands for that file.See the example for a template.